jackjohn7/jackjohn7/README.md

 ## Wanting to Learn or Continue Learning

 - Rust (still getting a handle on lifetimes lol)
-- Flutter
+- Flutter (wanting to try mobile apps)
-- MongoDB
+- MongoDB (trying to diversify my data solutions)
-- Docker
+- Docker (had a few experiences, but my unfamiliarity made it difficult)
 - PHP (with Laravel)

 You can find more information about me on [my website](https://www.jackbranch.dev)